gdmgent-1718-nmd3/1718-nmd3-project-dhaenens_boone/docs/pages/2__define/3-0-0__technische-analyse.md

 ---

-First Header | Second Header
+Beweegredenen voor een museum bezoek
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column
+Uit interesse, behoefte om zich verder te verdiepen in een bepaald onderwerp en/ of kunstenaar. | Content from cell 2 Content in the first column | Content in the second column